JereKuusela/valheim-world_edit_commands/publish/README.md

 # Changelog

 - v1.2
-	- Fixes `object health` not working.
+	- Fixes the `object health` not working.
+	- Fixes the `terrain` command not working outside the world edge.

 - v1.1
 	- Adds an basic undo to the `object` command.